-When people think of seminal music festivals that took place in 1969, it’s likely Woodstock that comes to mind.
+When people think of seminal music festivals that took place in 1969, it’s likely Woodstock, with its promise of peace, that first springs to mind.
 But two months prior, Harlem Cultural Festival – which sought to promote black music following the civil rights movement – presented an equally starry line-up in New York.
 Only one of these festivals has infiltrated popular culture so far.

 A new documentary film, Summer of Soul (…or, When the Revolution Could Not be Televised), hopes to shed light on the less-publicised festival which ran for a total of six weekends.
 Directed by The Roots frontman Questlove, the film showcases acts like Stevie Wonder, Nina Simone and Sly and the Family Stone through restored footage.
 It premiered at this year’s Sundance Film Festival.